 Review the Social Media Guidelines

-Decide how you will promote your study through social media (options below)
+Decide how you would like to promote your study through social media (options below)

-If required, fill out a Social Media Request form
+If you wish to place paid ads through the CU Anschutz Research Studies Facebook account, fill out a Social Media Request form

 Review the Social Media Dos and Don’ts